SivertGullbergHansen/Chleon-Player-2019/README.md

 <p>WebNowPlaying link: https://github.com/tjhrulz/WebNowPlaying
 </p>

+# How to configure:
+- Locate this location in your documents: *C:\Users\Your Name\Documents\Rainmeter\Skins\Chleon-Player\@Resources* **(simply open rainmeter, right click "Chleon-Player" and choose "open folder", then open the @Resources folder)** and open the file *variables.INI*.
+- In this file you can change the size of the Media Player and also change some of the default settings like the chameleon-effect (same background-color as the album) and more.

 # How to install:
 **The latest version of Rainmeter is required for this skin to work**
 ### Simple installation: